-\textbf{BD-rate Analysis.} To further compare the R-D performance quantitatively, we use the Bjøntegaard-delta-rate(BD-rate) metric~\cite{bdrate} to compute the average bitrate savings for the same reconstruction quality in terms of PSNR.
-We use VVC intra~\cite{vvc} (version 12.1), the current best hand crafted codec, as the anchor to compute BD-rate.
-The BD-rates are shown in Table.\ref{table:bdrate}.
-It is evident that our UGDiff outperforms the current best traditional codecs VVC, achieving the BD-rate savings of 8.02\% and 11.54\% on Kodak and Tecnick datasets respectively.
-And compared with the SOTA learned image Compression method Liu'2023, our UGDiff still achieves the BD-rate savings of 0.64\% and 1.51\%.
-Notably, our UGDiff achieves the Bd-rate savings of 23.66\% and 31.13\% compared with the diffusion based approach CDC, which demonstrates great improvement in terms of distortion metric.
-These comparisons demonstrate the RD performance superiority of our UGDiff over SOTA image compression methods.
+\textbf{BD-rate Analysis.} To compare R-D performance quantitatively, we use the BD-rate metric~\cite{bdrate} to calculate average bitrate savings at the same PSNR quality.
+Using VVC intra~\cite{vvc} (version 12.1) as the anchor, BD-rates are shown in Table \ref{table:bdrate}.
+UGDiff achieves the highest BD-rate savings, with 8.02\% and 18.4\% savings on the Kodak and CLIC2020 datasets compared to VVC respectively.
+UGDiff achieves BD-rate savings of 23.66\% and 31.13\% compared to the CDC diffusion-based approach, showing significant improvement in distortion metrics.
+These results highlight UGDiff’s superior pixel-level fidelity over SOTA image compression methods.